Two GREAT locations in Citrus County!

 - Habitat for Humanity was founded in 1976 by Millard Fuller, along with his wife, Linda.

-- Today, we have helped build over 400,000 decent, affordable houses and served more than 2 million people around the world.
+- Today, Habitat has helped build over 400,000 decent, affordable houses and served more than 2 million people around the world.

 How does it work?